Today’s basement update features a quick and thrifty idea: I’m sharing an easy solution for how to hide an ugly washer and dryer – just hang curtains!

 Plus, I can access one side while keeping the other hidden.
 Although both sides look much better closed!
 I thought curtains might be a hassle, but I just push them aside with my bum when my arms are occupied carrying a laundry basket.
 They slide really easily on the rings.
 A door on the laundry room would be a solution too, but it’s a sub-standard size plus blocking off the room right at the doorway made the basement seem closed off and weird.
 Also, opening a door with a laundry basket is much less convenient.
 I can still toss things in the hamper or take things off the dry line without touching the curtains.
 It works for us!
 When I show photos of the rest of the space, you’ll see how sharp the laundry room looks now from the rest of the basement.

 It’s so hard to take a good photo in the laundry with NO natural light, but I’ll take a stab at better shots for a full “after” tour!
-I just couldn’t wait to share my idea for how to hide an ugly washer and dryer – hopefully this budget-friendly laundry room makeover inspires someone else with a tiny budget to make their laundry room a little less scary.
+I just couldn’t wait to share my idea for how to hide an ugly washer and dryer – hopefully this budget-friendly laundry room makeover inspires someone else with a tiny budget to make their laundry room a little less scary – and a little more invisible, haha.

 P.S.
 I’ve had a few people, over the years, ask me where we got the black and white tree bedding.
-It was purchased from HomeSense and I don’t remember the brand, but I happened to find a very similar bedding set on Amazon for anyone trying to track it down.
+It was purchased from HomeSense and I don’t remember the brand, but I happened to find a very similar bedding set on Amazon (here’s another sort of similar one and here’s one with a larger tree design) for anyone trying to track it down.